 Variations of docking points have been described in literature with some authors proposing the lower transverse process and the initial identification point and docking the retractor on the lower facet joint (Figure 6).
-Dissection is then carried out superomedially to identify the herniated disc without having to manipulate the nerve root (5).
+Dissection is then carried out superomedially to identify the herniated disc without having to manipulate the nerve root.(5)

 The L5-S1 extraforaminal disc prolapse is another instance where this surgical technique is of great value.
 The L5 vertebra has a broader pedicle width and the L5 S1 facet joint is larger than the ones above.
 In addition, the space between the L5 transverse process and the sacral ala is narrow.
 The iliolumbar ligaments in the region further restrict the space available for the nerve root, and finally the iliac crest may obstruct access.
 In order to access the extraforaminal surgical target in these cases the retractor is docked lateral to L5S1 facet (Figure 7).
-Following this, drilling is done from the base of the S1 superior articular facet, over its lateral margin, and the lower part of the L5 transverse process.
-Rarely, the upper part of the sacral ala may also be drilled for greater access (6).
+Following this, drilling is done from the base of the Treatment of lumbar degenerative disc disease 38